wcgordon1/TustinRecruiting/src/content/glossary/public-key-infrastructure-pki-.md

       Architecture, Data Loss Prevention (DLP), Security Orchestration, Automation, and Response (SOAR)
 ---
-Public Key Infrastructure (PKI) is a comprehensive framework designed to manage, distribute, and authenticate digital certificates and public keys that are used to secure electronic communications.
-It plays a crucial role in ensuring the confidentiality, integrity, authenticity, and non-repudiation of digital communications and transactions.
-PKI involves a set of hardware, software, policies, and standards that work together to provide a secure method for exchanging information over untrusted networks, such as the internet.
-At its core, PKI uses a pair of cryptographic keys—a public key and a private key—to encrypt and decrypt data.
-The public key is openly distributed, while the private key is kept secure by the owner.
-Digital certificates, which are issued by trusted Certificate Authorities (CAs), bind public keys to the identities of their owners, ensuring that each party in a communication can be verified.
+Public Key Infrastructure (PKI) is a comprehensive framework designed to manage digital identities and facilitate secure electronic communication by utilizing cryptographic keys and digital certificates.
+PKI is founded on the principles of asymmetric cryptography, which involves the use of a pair of cryptographic keys: a public key and a private key.
+The public key is accessible to anyone and is used to encrypt data, while the private key is kept confidential and is used to decrypt data.
+Digital certificates, issued by trusted Certificate Authorities (CAs), bind public keys to entities, ensuring the authenticity and integrity of the keys.
+PKI encompasses a range of components and processes including the generation, distribution, storage, and revocation of keys and certificates, all aimed at establishing a secure environment for digital transactions.

 ## Common Applications

-### Secure Email
-PKI is used to encrypt emails and authenticate the identity of the sender, ensuring that the messages remain confidential and unaltered.

 ### Secure Web Browsing
-PKI enables HTTPS, which is used to secure communications between web browsers and servers, protecting data from eavesdropping and tampering.

-### Digital Signatures
-Digital signatures, powered by PKI, provide a way to verify the authenticity and integrity of digital documents, ensuring they have not been altered after signing.
+PKI is the backbone of secure web browsing, enabling HTTPS connections.
+Digital certificates are used to verify the identity of websites, ensuring that users are communicating with legitimate entities.

-### VPNs and Network Security
+### Email Security
+PKI facilitates secure email communication through protocols such as S/MIME, which encrypt emails and authenticate the sender's identity using digital signatures.

+### Virtual Private Networks (VPNs)
-PKI is instrumental in establishing secure Virtual Private Network (VPN) connections, ensuring that data transmitted over the network remains private and secure.
+PKI is utilized in VPNs to authenticate users and devices, ensuring that only authorized entities can access the network securely.

+### Software Signing
+PKI ensures the integrity and authenticity of software through code signing, which uses digital signatures to verify that software has not been tampered with.

 ## Safety Considerations

 ### Key Management
 Proper management of cryptographic keys is crucial.
-Loss or compromise of a private key can lead to unauthorized access or data breaches.

-### Certificate Authority Trust
-The security of PKI-based systems relies heavily on the trustworthiness of Certificate Authorities.
-A compromised or malicious CA can issue fraudulent certificates.
+Unauthorized access to private keys can compromise security, making it essential to implement robust key storage and access controls.

-### Revocation and Expiry
+### Certificate Revocation
-Digital certificates need to be revoked if compromised and renewed upon expiry.
-Failure to manage certificates properly can lead to security vulnerabilities.
+Certificates may need to be revoked if compromised or no longer valid.
+Implementing a reliable certificate revocation process, such as using Certificate Revocation Lists (CRLs) or Online Certificate Status Protocol (OCSP), is vital for maintaining security.

+### Trust Hierarchy
+The trustworthiness of PKI relies on the integrity of CAs.
+Organizations should carefully select trusted CAs and regularly audit their practices to prevent security breaches.

 ## Related Terms or Concepts

+### Cryptographic Keys
+Fundamental components of PKI that include public and private keys used for encryption and decryption.

 ### Certificate Authority (CA)
-An entity responsible for issuing and managing digital certificates within a PKI.
-CAs validate the identity of certificate requestors before issuing certificates.
+An entity that issues digital certificates, verifying the identity of organizations and individuals.

-### Digital Certificate
+### Digital Signature
-An electronic document used to prove the ownership of a public key, containing information about the key, the identity of its owner, and the digital signature of a CA.
+A cryptographic technique used to authenticate the identity of the sender and ensure the integrity of the message.

-### Public and Private Keys
-A pair of cryptographic keys used in PKI.
-The public key encrypts data, while the private key decrypts it, or vice versa, depending on the operation.

-### SSL/TLS
-Protocols that use PKI to secure communications over computer networks, particularly the internet, by encrypting data transmitted between web servers and clients.

-### Cryptography
+### Asymmetric Cryptography
-The practice and study of techniques for securing communication and information, forming the foundation upon which PKI is built.
+A cryptographic method using a pair of keys (public and private) for secure communication, forming the basis of PKI.

+### Certificate Revocation List (CRL)
+A list of certificates that have been revoked before their expiration date and should no longer be trusted.

+### Online Certificate Status Protocol (OCSP)
+A protocol used for obtaining the revocation status of a digital certificate in real-time.